-Colour coding the words is a great way to visually show sentence structure and encourage students to have a play around with the sentence.
-Sometimes writing words on paper seem so final, so giving them the ability to move words around easily is extremely helpful.
+Color coding the words is a great way to visually show sentence structure and encourage students to play around with the sentence.
+Sometimes writing words on paper seems so final, so giving them the ability to move words around easily is extremely helpful.

 When the smaller group brainstorm words – just write these words on different colored paper and then cut it all up.
+Or write each word on a colored notecard.
 Ensure the original sentence is on a different color as well.